 All medications (prescription and over-the-counter) must be stored in the original product packaging and clearly labeled with the participant’s name.
 Prescription medication(s) must also include a label with the medication’s name and dosage instructions, as well as the prescribing physician’s name and telephone number.

 All medications will be kept in a securely locked cabinet used exclusively for storage of medications.
 Medications that require refrigeration will be stored and locked in a refrigerator designated for medications ONLY.
 Access to all medications will be limited to approved personnel.
-The need for emergency medication may require that a Youth Program participant carry the medication on his/her person or that it be easily accessed (i.e. inhalers, EPI-pens, insulin injections).
+The need for emergency medication may require that a Youth Program participant carry the medication on his/her person or that it be easily accessed (i.e., inhalers, EPI-pens, insulin injections).
 Penn State Youth Program staff will NOT purchase medications of any type (prescription or over-the-counter) for Youth Program participants of any age.

-Penn State Youth Program staff will not dispense medications, but may monitor the self-administration of certain medications if necessary, ONLY upon written consent of the parent(s)/legal guardian(s) and /or physician’s orders.
+If there are no medical staff on-site, Penn State Youth Program staff will not dispense medications, but may monitor the self-administration of certain medications if necessary, ONLY upon written consent of the parent(s)/legal guardian(s) and /or physician’s orders.

 It is NOT permissible for a participant to share any medications with any other participants.